Poll taxes in the United States: Judicial challenge

 In 1937, in Breedlove v.
 Suttles, 302 U.S. 277 (1937), the United States Supreme Court found that poll tax as a prerequisite for registration to vote was constitutional.
 The case involved the Georgia poll tax of $1.
 Georgia abolished its poll tax in 1945.
 Florida repealed its poll tax in 1937.

+In 1927, in Taaffe v.
+Sanderson the Supreme Court of Arkansas was being challed over election results with illegal votes.
+The court decided that they needed proof and followed precedence.
+They examined each of the contentions carefully but did not find any error to justify a reversal of the case.

 The 24th Amendment, ratified in 1964, abolished the use of the poll tax (or any other tax) as a pre-condition for voting in federal elections, but made no mention of poll taxes in state elections.
 The Voting Rights Act of 1965 made clarifying remarks which helped to outlaw the practice nationwide, as well as make it enforceable by law.

 In the 1966 case of Harper v.
 Virginia State Board of Elections, the Supreme Court reversed its decision in Breedlove v.
 Suttles to also include the imposition of poll taxes in state elections as violating the Equal Protection Clause of the 14th Amendment to the United States Constitution.
+The 14th amendment granted citizenship to all born/naturalized in the United States, guaranteed "due process" and "equal protection" under the law.

 The Harper ruling was one of several that relied on the Equal Protection clause of the 14th Amendment rather than the more direct provision of the 24th Amendment.
 In a two-month period in the spring of 1966, Federal courts declared unconstitutional poll tax laws in the last four states that still had them, starting with Texas on February 9.
 Decisions followed for Alabama (March 3) and Virginia (March 25).
 Mississippi's $2.00 poll tax was the last to fall, declared unconstitutional on April 8, 1966, by a federal panel.
 Virginia attempted to partially abolish its poll tax by requiring a residence certification, but the Supreme Court rejected the arrangement in 1965 in Harman v.
 Forssenius.